History-Aware Transformation of ReID Features for Multiple Object Tracking: More Results

 \subsection{Inference Speed}

-Given the detection results, our method achieves an inference speed of $22.7$ FPS on DanceTrack \cite{DanceTrack} using an NVIDIA RTX A5000 GPU and an AMD Ryzen 9 5900X CPU.
+Given the detection results (without the latency of detectors), our method (including the ReID model \citep{FastReID}) achieves an inference speed of $22.7$ FPS, compared to $46.5$ FPS for the baseline, on DanceTrack \citep{DanceTrack} using an NVIDIA RTX A5000 GPU and an AMD Ryzen 9 5900X CPU.
 Although this meets the requirements for near real-time tracking, we must point out two main challenges that remain for achieving faster inference.

-Based on our experiments, nearly all of the additional latency originates from the computation of eigenvalues and eigenvectors, as this operation is on the CPU (with \texttt{scipy.linalg.eigh(S\_B, S\_W)}), which is inherently inefficient for matrix calculations.
+Based on our experiments, nearly all of the additional latency originates from the computation of eigenvalues and eigenvectors, as this operation runs on the CPU (with \texttt{scipy.linalg.eigh(S\_B, S\_W)}), which is inherently inefficient for matrix calculations.
 We explored some alternative GPU-based packages like PyTorch, JAX, and CuPy.
 These packages offer CUDA acceleration for eigenvector computations (\texttt{eigh()} function).
-However, they lack an interface for generalized eigenvalue solving in \texttt{eigh()} (\eg, discussed in \#5461 issue in the official repository of JAX, it only accepts one matrix for the eigenvalue calculation), which is a feature provided by SciPy and used for FLD solution.
+However, they lack an interface for generalized eigenvalue solving in \texttt{eigh()} (\textit{e.g.}, discussed in \#5461 issue\footnote{\url{https://github.com/jax-ml/jax/issues/5461}} in the official repository of JAX, it only accepts one matrix for the eigenvalue calculation), which is a feature provided by SciPy and used for FLD solution.
 Transforming the input into a format acceptable for these functions incurs additional computational overhead and results in a loss of precision.
 If the same interface can be used, we estimate, based on experience, that it would result in a $4\times$ to $10\times$ speedup.

-Moreover, the redundancy in feature dimensions further exacerbates this issue ($2048$ from FastReID \cite{FastReID} \textit{vs.} $256$ from MASA \cite{MASA}).
+Moreover, the redundancy in feature dimensions further exacerbates this issue ($2048$ from FastReID \citep{FastReID} \textit{vs.} $256$ from MASA \citep{MASA}), since latency increases with dimension count.
+This issue could be mitigated by either employing other dimensionality reduction methods or by reducing the output dimension of the ReID feature head during the training phase.
+In addition, some computational procedures are performed trajectory by trajectory (like centroid computation), which can slow down inference as target density increases \cite{MOT16}.
+This also suggests a direction for future implementation optimization.

 In summary, we consider that addressing this operator issue falls beyond the scope of this paper as it pertains to a complicated engineering problem.